-The university plans to improve the fire safety systems in Camino Hall, Sacred Heart Hall, and Founders Hall, starting in the summer of 2020.
+The university began improvements to the fire safety systems in Camino Hall, Sacred Heart Hall and Founders Hall last summer in 2020.
 The project includes installing fire sprinkler systems throughout each building, and upgrading their fire alarm panels.
-The project is expected to be completed in August 2021.
+The project was completed in August 2021.